oasdflkjo/book/index.md

 - Secure boot and firmware updates
 - Encryption and communication security

+// Nice to have but we do not make this yet
 ## 9. Case Studies and Practical Examples
 - Real-world applications of embedded systems
 - Practical project walkthroughs (e.g., STM32, FreeRTOS)